How Much Twitter Input Can YOU Handle?

 You know how that client did that?
 He met with the builders.
 He built their trust.
 He shared their pain, rejoiced in their successes, and they in turn continued to buy his product.
 Relationship Building.
 It happens one connection at a time not in masses.

-I am only a few days into this experiment but do you know what is happening?
+Do you know what is happening?
 I am talking to people again.
 I hear their voices (ok, their tweets).
 I find myself getting to know the people I follow better.
 I can rejoice in their successes, like HRMargo celebrating her new position.
 I can share snow shoveling strategies with InterviewAngel and TheJobQuest.
-I can see new posts from my favorite bloggers, like Robin Easton.

 I would guess that everyone has different levels in input they can handle.
 For me, 1500+ was too many, I needed to reduce my numbers.
 Right now, I am following 240+ people which is probably still a few too many but I can hear the conversation.